jimfinnis/jcf12/content/teaching/CS123/examples/whatAreObjects/index.md

 * A **class** is a description of the structure of a block of data in memory (there's a bit more, but we'll come to that).
-Think of a class as a sort of template for data, but no actual data: it describes what data will be in the objects and what type each data element (instance variable) has.
+Think of a class as a sort of template for data, but no actual data: it describes what data will be in the objects and what type each data element (field) has.
 You define a class in Java with the "class" keyword.
 * An **object** is the actual data in memory.
 Each object belongs to a particular class, and the class describes what the raw